Intermission at the Stadttheater

 “After Galileo Galilei” originally appeared in Waccamaw Review.
 “American Grocery Store Idyll” originally appeared in Poet Lore.
 Reprinted with permission of the author.

 Suzanne Zweizig's poetry has appeared in 32 Poems, Barn Owl Review, Beloit Poetry Journal, Subtropics, and RHINO.
 She has received fellowships from the MacDowell Colony, the Virginia Center for the Creative Arts, and was a semi-finalist for The Nation/Discovery prize in 2003.
 Zweizig holds a PhD in English from the University of North Carolina, Chapel Hill and an MFA in poetry from the University of Florida.
-After seven years living in Europe and the Middle East, she currently lives in Washington, DC and serves as the Translation Editor for Poet Lore magazine.
+After seven years living in Europe and the Middle East, she currently lives in Washington, DC.